-The Scott and White School of Nursing offers both a generic four-year BSN degree for those seeking initial licensure as a Registered Nurse as well as a track for the Associate degree prepared nurse who wishes to obtain the Bachelor of Science degree in nursing.
-The RN to B.S.N. program is part of UMHB's MyWay Competency-Based Education online learning program.
+The Scott & White School of Nursing offers a four-year BSN degree, for those seeking initial licensure as a Registered Nurse, as well as an online degree program for the associate degree-prepared nurse who wishes to obtain the Bachelor of Science degree in Nursing.
 Approximately 25% of the nursing classes are composed of adult learners who have degrees in other fields who are making a career change.
-Thus, classes are diverse in terms of age, background, and life experiences which makes for a wonderful opportunity for shared learning.
+Thus, classes are diverse in terms of age, background, and life experiences, which makes for a wonderful opportunity for shared learning.

-The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program and APRN certificate program at the University of Mary Hardin-Baylor is accredited by the Commission on Collegiate Nursing Education (CCNE), the accreditation body for the American Association of Colleges of Nursing (AACN).
+The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program and APRN certificate program at the University of Mary Hardin-Baylor is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 Graduates of the program are eligible to take the NCLEX-RN licensing examination.
 Graduates are also eligible to pursue a graduate degree if they decide to pursue an advanced practice role.

 Nursing Career Opportunities